wzhh1995/Titanic-Machine-Learning-from-Disaster/README.md

 ![](https://github.com/wzhh1995/Titanic-Machine-Learning-from-Disaster/blob/master/pictures/Figure_embarked.png)

-## Create a decision tree to predict
+## Create a decision tree to predict(The code of this process is "Titanic.py")

 After the analysis of data, the next step is going to create a machine learning model.
 In this case, I will use the decision tree to predict the survived.